Genecon Hand Crank Generator

 Made from a sturdy, see-through ABS resin with nylon-plastic gears and handle, the Genecon is designed to shrug off use and abuse.
 It produces approximately 200 mA of usable current.
 It is capable of producing up to 12 volts.
 You can reverse polarity by simply cranking the handle in the opposite direction.
 And, when powered by another Genecon or low voltage power source, it acts as a motor.

-Some of the activities require accessories sold separately.
 You can study electron flow, parallel and series circuits, Ohm's Law, motors and generators, energy transformations, and more.
+Some of the activities require accessories sold separately and can be viewed in the Accessories Tab.

 Products being sold are not toys.
 They are for Educational / Labratory use only.
 They are not for use by children 12 and under.